MUSIC FOR THE SALON

-Music for the Salon – presented by the 8th Early Music Festival, held October 25 to 27, 2019.
-Join us for three day’s of music from the Early Baroque to the early Romantic period.
+Join us on October 25 to 27, 2019, for three days of music from the Early Baroque to the early Romantic period.

 A short pre-concert lecture precedes each performance.
 Lectures start 30 minutes before the concert begins and conclude 10 minutes before each performance.